Pygmy marmoset: As pets

 Another expense for these creatures as pets is the necessary essentials to maintain them.
 Creating an environment similar to where they are from is important.
 For food, these creatures as pets are often fed fruits, insects, and smaller lizards.
 As pets, a baby pygmy marmoset needs to be fed every two hours for at least two weeks.
 Understanding their natural diet is also important because it helps maintain their good health from the necessary protein, calcium, and other nutrients they need to survive.

-In the United States, each state has different regulations for owning one of these creatures.
+In the United States, each state has different regulations regarding ownership of pet monkeys.
 Another factor that needs to be considered is that a regular veterinarian might not be able to help provide medical evaluations or care; one would need to seek out a veterinarian with a primate specialization.
 In South America, either importing or exporting these creatures is illegal.
 Understanding the laws within those countries is important when considering owning or taking care of a pygmy marmoset.
 Many people do not agree that pygmy marmosets should be pets.
-The argument is usually that they have a longer lifespan when they are in good care from a human.
+The argument in favor of keeping them in captivity is usually that they have a longer lifespan when they are in good care from a human.
 However, the UK RSPCA says they should "not be considered as pets in the accepted sense of the word.
 They are wild, undomesticated animals that cannot be house trained or fully tamed".